Juice Powder Vs. Plant Powder: What to Use in Your Supplement Formula?

 Juice Powder vs. Whole Plant Powder: The Fundamental Difference

 As their names suggest, there is one fundamental difference separating juice powders from whole plant powders.
-At their simplest, whole powders require that the entirety of an ingredient (or, at the very least, all of its edible and viable components) be finely ground then dehydrated into a powder.
+At their simplest, whole powders require that the entirety of an ingredient (or, at the very least, all its edible and viable components) be finely ground then dehydrated into a powder.
 Similarly, juice powders call for the same grinding process.
-The difference is that this grinding process is then followed by a second process that filters out and discards all of the fibrous, pulpy, plant materials – leaving just the juice, which is then dehydrated into a powder.
+The difference is that this grinding process is then followed by a second process that filters out and discards all the fibrous, pulpy, plant materials – leaving just the juice, which is then dehydrated into a powder.

 Juice Powder vs. Whole Plant Powder: Nutritional Value

 When it comes to nutritional content, the differences between a juice powder and a whole plant powder can be significant.
 Let’s look at a real-world example: wheatgrass.